Thomas Charles Lasorda

 In 1954 he was a teammate of Roberto Clemente at Montreal.

 Lasorda was demoted in 1955 to make room for bonus baby Sandy Koufax, then was sold to Kansas City in 1956, but couldn't stick with the Athletics or the New York Yankees either.
 Stuck in the high minors, Lasorda moved to Los Angeles a year before the Dodgers did, with the Los Angeles Angels of the Pacific Coast League.
 In 2006 he was elected to the Pacific Coast League Hall of Fame and in 2008 he was elected to the International League Hall of Fame.

 After his second stint in Montreal, Lasorda became a Dodger scout in 1961 and then a minor league manager in 1965.
 As a scout in 1964, he discovered and/or signed Willie Crawford, Tom Hutton and Jim Strickland.
 Promoted by the Dodgers to coach in 1973, Lasorda served as Walter Alston's understudy until September 29, 1976, when Alston retired.
 The Montreal Expos tried to lure him away from the Dodgers after firing Gene Mauch following the 1975 season, but the Dodgers refused to let him leave, as they had other plans for him.

-Becoming the Dodger manager in 1976, he won eight division titles and finished second thrice and third once through 1996.
-He inherited the infield of Steve Garvey, Davey Lopes, Bill Russell and Ron Cey that he had helped assemble in the minor leagues, and he reacquired catcher Joe Ferguson, another of his protégés, to alternate with Steve Yeager.
+After becoming the Dodgers' manager, he won eight division titles and finished second thrice and third once through 1996.
+He inherited the infield of Steve Garvey, Davey Lopes, Bill Russell and Ron Cey that he had helped assemble in the minor leagues (although it was Alston who moved the four to the positions that would become associated with them), and he reacquired catcher Joe Ferguson, another of his protégés, to alternate with Steve Yeager.

 The Glory Years